-a.
-Setback waivers.
-See Section 305

-2. Non-conforming Uses.
+Non-conforming Uses.

 a.
 Non-Residential.
 Non-residential non-conforming uses shall not be expanded.
 As such, improvements that enlarge footprint area, add floor space, or add parking to structures occupied by non-residential non-conforming uses are prohibited.

 b.
 Residential.
 Subject to conditional use review, the Development Review Board may permit structural expansions and modifications to residential non-conforming uses that comply with all other provisions of these regulations.